-between the $\mQ$-vector spaces on basis $\mX_n$ resp. $\mX_n^\hint$ and the Grothendieck group scalar extended to $\mQ$ by sending the class of a parabolic Verma module of highest weight $\la$ to $a_\lambda$.
+between the $\mQ$-vector spaces on basis $\mX_n$ resp. $\mX_n^\hint$ and the Grothendieck group scalar extended to $\mQ$ by identifying the class of a parabolic Verma module of highest weight $\la$ with the weight $\lambda$.

 Our weight dictionary induces an action of the Weyl group $W_n$ on diagrammatic weights corresponding to the dot-action on weights for $\mg$.
-Two diagrammatic weights are in the same orbit (and thus the corresponding Verma modules have the same central character) if and only if one is obtained from the other by a finite sequence of changes of the following form: swapping a $\down$ with an $\up$ or replacing two $\down$'s with two $\up$'s or two $\up$'s with two $\down$'s (keeping all $\cross$'s and $\circ$'s untouched), see \cite{ES_diagrams}.
-Orbits of diagrammatic weights, called \emph{diagrammatic blocks} are given by fixing the positions of the $\times$'s and $\circ$'s (called block diagram in \cite[Section 2.2]{ES_diagrams}) and the parity of $\#\down+\#\cross$ of any of its weights.
-Moving $\down$'s to the left or turning two $\up$'s into two $\down$'s makes the weight bigger (with respect to the standard ordering on weights).
-Note that diagrammatic blocks correspond precisely to blocks of $\Op(n)$ by sending $\Ga$ to the summand $\Op(n)_\Ga$ containing all Verma modules with highest weight in $\Ga$ which is indeed a block of the category.
+Two diagrammatic weights are in the same orbit (and thus the corresponding Verma modules have the same central character) if and only if one is obtained from the other by a finite sequence of changes of the following form: swapping a $\down$ with an $\up$ or replacing two $\down$'s with two $\up$'s or two $\up$'s with two $\down$'s (keeping all $\cross$'s and $\circ$'s untouched), respectively interchanging an $\up$ and a $\down$ at position $1$ if a diamond $\diamondb$ is present, see \cite{ES_diagrams}.
+Orbits of diagrammatic weights, called \emph{diagrammatic blocks} are given by fixing the positions of the $\times$'s and $\circ$'s and the parity of $\#\down+\#\cross$ of any of its weights.
+They are indexed by block diagrams, see \cite[Section 2.2]{ES_diagrams}, using the symbol $\bullet$ in place of all $\up$, $\down$ and $\diamondb$ as well as the afore mentioned parity.
+Moving $\down$'s to the left or turning two $\up$'s into two $\down$'s makes the weight bigger (with respect to the standard ordering on weights) as well as changing an $\up$ at position $1$ into a $\down$ if a diamond $\diamondb$ is present.